wellma41/Some_Don-t_Like_It_Hot/README.md

  In this project we are examining a potential relationship between divorce and weather patterns at a county level.

 ## Reason why they selected their topic
- This project is a confluence of our shared interests, we wanted to examine how personal relationships and the external world interact on a geospacial scale.
+ This project is a confluence of our shared interests, we wanted to examine how physical geography influences personal relationships.

 ## Description of their source of data
 ### Bowling Green State University County-Level Marriage and Divorce Data